Aravind-Unni/VOICE-AGENT-AI-NO-COST-/README.md

-# 📞 Voice Customer Support Agent with Advanced Hybrid RAG
+# Production Grade Voice AI Agent for Customer Support

 An enterprise-grade, ultra-low-latency Voice AI Agent designed to serve as an interactive Zendesk Customer Support Assistant.
 This system combines real-time WebRTC audio streaming with an advanced, multi-stage Hybrid Retrieval-Augmented Generation (RAG) architecture to deliver fluid, conversational, and highly accurate voice interactions.